lucasfth/skaljegpaski.dk/README.md

 2. Your friends want to go skiing.
 3. The weather is good for skiing.

-Based on these conditions it will show a friendly "Yes!" or "No." answer, along with a countdown to the ski date.
+Based on these conditions it will show a "Yes!" or "No." answer.

 Also has a countdown timer to the ski date, which gets stored as URL parameters so you can share it with friends.